Returning Families

 - 1” or larger three ring binder with pocket dividers and tabbed dividers and lined paper; we use a LOT of papers, so this should be only for this class

-- a zipped pouch or container for the following individual items:
+- Zipped pouch or container for the following individual items:

 - Mechanical pencils (any width, lots of them as they tend to disappear)